timmaurice/lovelace-blitzortung-lightning-card/README.md

 - A D3.js-powered radar chart to plot the location of multiple recent strikes.
 - A history chart showing the number of strikes in 10-minute intervals over the last hour.
 - Optional `ha-map` integration to show strike locations relative to your home.
-- Strike history is stored in the browser's local storage to persist across reloads.
 - Tooltips on radar strikes show exact distance and azimuth on hover.
 - Animated markers for new strikes on the map.
 - Customizable colors for the compass, radar, and strikes.